CHIN 7010 - Professional Interpreting B

 8. Develop competence in exploring and using online resources;

-9. Enhance capacity for NAATI certification test for certified interpreters for specific language pair;
+9. Enhance capacity for NAATI certification test for certified interpreters for a specific language pair;

-10. Consolidate ethical awareness as a professional interpreter.
+10. Consolidate ethical and intercultural awareness as a professional interpreter.

 University Graduate Attributes